Letter 22: The Signal - Attuning to the Pulse of Life

 Dear Future Human,

-This is life–wonderful and horrible things will happen.
-Don’t run away, don’t go numb; stay awake to it all.
+This is life—wonderful and horrible things will happen.
+Don’t run away.
+Don’t go numb.
+Stay awake to it all!
+You are born fully equipped to meet life as it is.

 We have tossed this abstract and elusive word around so frequently that we have no ability to recognize it when we encounter it.
 Yet if you pause for one moment to reflect, you may realize how much of your life is about seeking to experience love.